Public aid and government assistance from Florida DCF.

 - Medicaid is also offered.
 This is for children birth through 18.
 A child who has other health or dental insurance may still qualify for Medicaid.

-Telephone bills and expenses – Receive a low cost cell phone or land line in Florida from the Link-Up and Lifeline Assistance Program.
+Telephone bills, free phone from DCF and money for bills.
+Receive a free or low cost cell phone or land line in Florida from the Link-Up and Lifeline Assistance Program.
 This national program is also offered in Florida, and was designed to ensure that all residents of Florida, regardless of their income, have access to telephone service and some type of phone connections in their homes.
 Financial assistance and savings on phones are provided by the state government Children and Families.
+More on a free government smartphone in Florida.

 - Domestic Violence prevention and support for victims.